TrishkaV/RobotArchery/README.md

 2. Many simulations are run at once using Multithreading, as many threads as supported by the CPU are run at a given time.
 This actually uses all the computational power of the running hardware and is way quicker that a vanilla For loop, there is a cap on the number of threads used to not overwhelm the host machine.

-Give it a try, a compiled exevutable is available in the Release folder.
+Give it a try, a compiled exevutable is available in the Release folder (just make sure you have .NET 6 installed).

+If you're running Linux remember to use `chmod u+x RobotArchery` before launching the program.

+Thank you for visiting this project.